Honda Civic (sixth generation): United Kingdom limited editions

-To commemorate the Honda (Mugen) Jordan F1 team.
-A 500 car special limited edition Honda Civic VTi (EK4 3-door model) was created with their own signed Eddie Jordan plaque with the specific number stamped on it in the centre console.
+To commemorate the Honda (Mugen) Jordan F1 team, a limited edition Honda Civic VTi (EK4 3-door model) was created with their own signed Eddie Jordan plaque with the specific number stamped on it in the center console.
 This car was sold in 1999–2000.
 It had the same basic spec as the EK4 VTi, but the extras included: Sunlight Yellow paint work, yellow-and-black leather interior, Jordan decals on the sides and rear of the car as well as stitched into the seats and floor carpets.
+Only 500 units were made.
 Like the Renault Clio Williams, the Jordan team had no involvement in the development of the car.

 Rover 400, 45 and MG ZS

 Rover developed these vehicles from the Honda Domani-based European Civic, using their own engines.
 UK produced with styling and interior specifications were aimed primarily at the UK market.
-Early automatic 400s used the Honda 1.6 D-series engine carried over from the R8 Rover 200/400, meanwhile, Honda used Rover’s competitive L-Series diesel for the European Civic in this generation.
+Early automatic 400s used the Honda 1.6-liter D-series engine carried over from the R8 Rover 200/400, meanwhile, Honda used Rover’s competitive L-Series diesel for the European Civic in this generation.